valkey-io/valkey-doc/docs/reference/signals.md

 This document provides information about how Redis reacts to different POSIX signals such as `SIGTERM` and `SIGSEGV`.

-The information in this document **only applies to Redis version 2.6 or greater**.
+The information in this document **only applies to Redis OSS version 2.6 or greater**.

 ## SIGTERM and SIGINT